mahumk/BISI-CST2101-F23-Project/README.md

-# BISI-CST2101-F23-Project
-## This project has been completed individually by Mahum Khokhar, Student ID 41134811 for the BISI-CST2102 Final Project
+## This project has been completed individually by Mahum Khokhar
 This repo includes the Jupyter Notebook and the dataset required to run the analysis.

 # About the Project